Best Company for UK Holiday Home Rentals

 Outside

 Mercia House has a fabulous outside space, particularly considering it is in the centre of Winchcombe.
-Step out of the open-plan dining-living area, through one of three double French windows, onto the elevated terrace running the width of the house.
+Step out of the open plan living area, through one of three double French windows, onto the elevated terrace running the width of the house.
 From the terrace enjoy the great view across the Isbourne Valley and up Sudeley Hill, then head down the steps to the patio where there is a dining table and seating for all eight guests, a parasol for sunny days, and a Weber charcoal BBQ.
 A further set of wooden steps take you down to the attractive, sloping garden with a pretty lawn, tall, mature trees, and beds full of shrubs and flowers.
 A path along the side of the garden leads to the back gate and steps down to the parking area where there is room for 2-3 cars to park.
-Two dogs are welcome for an additional fee.

 Full List of Facilities